youyanggu/covid19_projections/path-to-herd-immunity.md

 [Back to Top](#top)

-## Plots
-{% include iframe_vaccination.html %}
+## Plots{% include iframe_vaccination.html %}
 [Back to Top](#top)

+## Assumptions

 The underlying assumptions behind our estimates are presented below. **Please keep in mind that if any of the below assumptions do not hold, then the results may be drastically different.**

-## Assumptions

 ### Basic Assumptions